PlushZ/VEFill/README.md

 # VEFill: a model for accurate and generalizable deep mutational scanning score imputation across protein domains

 This repository contains code, data processing scripts, and training routines for predicting deep mutational scanning (DMS) scores from variant features using LightGBM-based regression model.
-See our paper [Polunina et al. 2025](https://www.biorxiv.org/content/10.1101/2025.05.14.653991).

 ---